Front Line Assembly: Rhys Fulber and growing popularity (1990–1999)

 Filling the void left by Balch's departure, Fulber officially joined.
 The two musicians had similar tastes, both being enthusiastic about electronic music.
 The duo recorded their next album, Caustic Grip, in the first half of 1990.
 Accompanied by the release of two singles in 1990, "Iceolate" and "Provision", the album raised Front Line Assembly's profile in the industrial music scene and in the media considerably.
 Melody Maker elected both album singles Single of the week while the promotional video for "Iceolate" received some airplay on MTV.

 On Caustic Grip the band started working with Greg Reely which would evolve into a long-term partnership.
 The tour in support of the album started in January 1991 in the United States to be followed by a European leg in February which was accompanied by the release of stand-alone single Virus the same month.
 Chris Peterson, who would later become a full-time member of Front Line Assembly, gave his debut for the band on this tour, completing the live line-up as percussionist.

 In 1992, Front Line Assembly reached a turning point in the band's musical style with the album Tactical Neural Implant.
 The media, including Melody Maker, Siren Magazine and fanzine Industrial Strength all commented particularly on the more melodious approach featured on the album and noted the use of multi-layered sounds which would become a trademark of the band.
 Asked about this composing style by Industrial Nation, Leeb explained that the band continually experimented with new ways to use technology to make each recording different, and had focused on clarity and sustain in their instrumentation and structure in their songs.

 The video for the first single off the album, "Mindphaser", was awarded "Best Alternative Video" at Much Music's 1992 Canadian Music Video Awards.
 In August 1992, Front Line Assembly embarked on a tour that covered Northern America and Europe.
 The album continues to be played in industrial and electronic music dance clubs and is considered a classic among listeners and musicians of industrial music.

-The next album Millennium (1994) featured a combination of metal guitars, electronic music, and media sampling (much of which was taken from the Michael Douglas film Falling Down) which had become one of the characteristics of industrial rock and industrial metal during the 1990s.
+In 1993, the band contributed 5 remixes to Fear Factory's EP Fear Is the Mindkiller; working on the EP would eventually influence the band's next album Millennium (1994), which featured a combination of metal guitars, electronic music, and media sampling (much of which was taken from the Michael Douglas film Falling Down) which had become one of the characteristics of industrial rock and industrial metal during the 1990s.
 Hard Wired (1995) and the world tour following the release was FLA's most successful commercial and critical period.
 Leeb has stated he was influenced to pursue this style of music after listening to Pantera's "Walk", which he later incorporated into the single "Surface Patterns".

 In September 1996 the band made a live performance in Vancouver for the MuchMusic Video Awards which was broadcast via satellite.